venkannababukotha/Git/basics.md

 * Some git commands and their uses.
 * git add fileName -- to add the file to staging area
 * git remote set-url origin https://venkannababukotha@https://github.com/venkannababukotha/Git.git -- to set the remote repository URL
+* git restore --staged <fileName> -- to bring changes from staging area to working directory

 # Excercie-1
 ============